 In August 2004, citizens approved a ballot initiative to fund the arena through hotel, motel and rental car fees.
 Construction broke ground in June 2005 and was completed fall 2007.
 A special performance by Elton John on Oct.
 13, 2007, was the first publicly-ticketed event.
 In its first 60 days of operation, Sprint Center welcomed more than 400,000 guests at 38 events.

 Sprint Center has hosted the Big 12 Men’s Basketball Championship in each year of operation with the exception of 2009.
 The championship is slated to remain in Kansas City through 2020.
-Sprint Center has also hosted the first and second rounds of the NCAA Men’s Tournament, regional rounds of the NCAA Women’s Tournament, NCAA Women’s Volleyball Final Four and countless first class concerts and family shows.
+Sprint Center has also hosted the first and second rounds as well as Midwest Regional of the NCAA Men’s Championship, regional rounds of the NCAA Women’s Championship, NCAA Women’s Volleyball Final Four and countless first class concerts and family shows.

 WHERE TO GET LUNCH: Sprint Center’s 14 concession areas feature a variety of food and drinks.
 Before or after a show, check out the restaurants at the adjacent Kansas City Power & Light District, where the dining options range from an Irish pub to steaks and seafood.

 HANDS-ON ACTIVITIES: The hands-on, high-energy exhibits at the College Basketball Experience recreate the intensity of a college basketball game.

 DID YOU KNOW: The arena’s “glass bowl” exterior is made up of more than 2,200 panes of glass, each weighing between 700-750 pounds.

 PUBLIC TRANSPORTATION: Take the MAX to the Arena stop or take the Kansas City Streetcar to the Power & Light stop (14th & Main).